 They will create operational plans and provide technical support.
 They will search for victims, and provide care for emergency response personnel.

-Their work actually will be part of a complex disaster simulation using state-of-the-art software that emulates the operational activities of an actual emergency operations center—providing intensive tactical training for these students enrolled in the Adler School’s M.A. in Emergency Management Leadership program.
+Their work actually will be part of a complex disaster simulation using state-of-the-art software that emulates the operational activities of an actual emergency operations center—providing intensive tactical training for these students enrolled in the Adler’s M.A. in Emergency Management Leadership program.
 Beyond the simulations, the program is offered entirely online.

 Preparing for trends & work in the field

-“The field of emergency management is moving from paper-based recordkeeping to automated digital and computer-based documentation—so use of management software is quickly becoming the norm,” said Michael Schulz, M.S., a former law enforcement officer and fire department command officer, and head of a Chicago emergency management consulting firm, who directs the Adler School program.
+“The field of emergency management is moving from paper-based recordkeeping to automated digital and computer-based documentation—so use of management software is quickly becoming the norm,” said Michael Schulz, M.S., a former law enforcement officer and fire department command officer, and head of a Chicago emergency management consulting firm, who directs the Adler University program.

-Schulz explained that emergency management professionals—and Adler School students during the simulation—use simulation software for training in multiple critical ways: monitoring impending hazards and threats, tracking personnel and resources available for disaster, enumerating operational priorities, documenting activities and distribution of emergency personnel and equipment, coordinating operations with other emergency management and first-response agencies, and maintaining required documentation for after-action reports and financial reimbursement.
+Schulz explained that emergency management professionals—and Adler students during the simulation—use simulation software for training in multiple critical ways: monitoring impending hazards and threats, tracking personnel and resources available for disaster, enumerating operational priorities, documenting activities and distribution of emergency personnel and equipment, coordinating operations with other emergency management and first-response agencies, and maintaining required documentation for after-action reports and financial reimbursement.

 Over the two-day training, “students will be required to critically analyze and create an action plan quickly,” Schulz said.
 “They will have no knowledge about the situation until arriving on site.
 Using experience and concepts learned in the classroom, they will make decisions and get to see the realtime results of these decisions.”